apache/trafficserver/doc/admin-guide/performance/index.en.rst

 Thread Scaling
 ~~~~~~~~~~~~~~

-By default, |TS| creates 1.5 threads per CPU core on the host system.
+By default, |TS| creates one thread per CPU core on the host system.
 This may
 be adjusted with the following settings in :file:`records.config`:

 * :ts:cv:`proxy.config.exec_thread.autoconfig`